djangopackages/djangopackages/docs/docs/testing_instructions.md

 In order to run the tests you'll need to make sure that you have the [just] command runner installed.

-See the [Install] page for details, or the [Opinionated Install] instructions if you want to use the [just] command runner.
+See the [Install] page for details.

 ## Running the full test suite